 Molluscum contagiosum (MC) is a common viral infection that affects the skin of children.
-This study compared demographic data and treatment patterns for MC patients across US medical specialties.
-Using the National Ambulatory Medical Care Survey database from 2000 to 2016, we found an average of 471,383 pediatric MC visits yearly.
-Most visits were made by Caucasians (91.0%) or non-Hispanics (82.9%).
-Pediatricians handled most cases (46.5%), followed by dermatologists (36.8%) and family medicine physicians (10.6%).
-Dermatologists saw more Caucasian patients (95% vs. 84%) and more patients with private insurance (83% vs. 73%) than pediatricians.
-Patients living in non-metropolitan areas were more likely to visit family medicine physicians (55.0%) than pediatricians (26.4%) or dermatologists (16.3%).
-Pediatricians favored spontaneous resolution (70%) over dermatologists (38%).
-Pediatricians mainly used terpenoids (12%), steroids (4%), and imiquimod (4%), while dermatologists preferred terpenoids (20%), imiquimod (12%), and curettage (10%).
-Pediatricians oversee most MC cases, but treatment strategies significantly differ from the best-practice guidelines.
+In this study, treatment regimens and demographic information for MC patients across US medical specialties were compared.
+We discovered an average of 471,383 pediatric MC visits annually using the National Ambulatory Medical Care Survey database from 2000 to 2016.
+Non-Hispanics (82.9%) and Caucasians (91.0%) made up the majority of the visitors.
+The majority of cases were handled by pediatricians (46.5%), family medicine doctors (10.6%), and dermatologists (36.7%).
+Compared to pediatricians, dermatologists saw a higher percentage of Caucasian patients (95% vs.84%) and patients with private insurance (83% vs. 73%).
+Patients were more likely to see family medicine doctors (55.0%) in non-metropolitan areas than pediatricians (26.4%) or dermatologists (16.3%).
+Dermatologists were less likely than pediatricians (38%) to favor spontaneous resolution (70%).
+Dermatologists favored terpenoids (20%), imiquimod (12%), and curettage (10%), while pediatricians primarily used terpenoids (12%), steroids (4%), and imiquimod (4%).
+The majority of MC cases are managed by pediatricians; however, treatment approaches deviate markedly from recommended best practices.